GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 A structure node pairs an extent composition with an index decomposition.
-The extent composition is an ordinary extent override: the node macro's `extent(fn)` attribute names a function with the trait method's signature (the node and the context to `GPoll<Extent>`), so multiplicative, additive, and data-dependent extents are one mechanism rather than a macro taxonomy, and the default stays the meet over the value inputs.
+The extent composition is an ordinary extent override: the node macro's `extent(fn)` attribute names a function over the node's inputs and the queried level to `GPoll<Extent>`, with `extent_raw(fn)` as the escape hatch keeping the raw node, context, and level form, so multiplicative, additive, and data-dependent extents are one mechanism rather than a macro taxonomy, and the default stays the meet over the value inputs.

-- Multiplicative (Repeat, map/enter): the extent override multiplies the new level's count by the carrier's.
-A flat index splits by division into the copy index (pushed as a level) and the content index; the level push and the `emit` tail are the skeleton declaration.
+- Multiplicative (Repeat, map/enter): the extent override answers the pushed level with the copy count and forwards inner levels to the content.
+The kernel splits the flat index into the copy index and the index below it through the shared split helper, and pushes the copy as a level on a derived context before evaluating the content there.
+The extent declaration and the split are written separately and have to agree; the helpers are shared so that they can.
 Batches split into maximal per-copy runs.
 - Additive (Merge): an ordinary routing kernel whose selector condition is the index.
 The kernel range-splits the flat index into a segment and a local index through the shared split helper and evaluates that